Laura Woods with arms folded

 Newcastle to win the EFL Cup is 4/1 with BetMGM

 I am going to give it to Arteta.
-I know he hasn't won anything, but the way they have built on last season, built an incredible defence and topped the Premier League at Christmas, has been so impressive.
+I know he hasn't won anything but the way they have built on last season, created an incredible defence and topped the Premier League at Christmas has been so impressive.

-There are shouts too for Oliver Glasner at Palace, and Eddie Howe at Newcastle, both of who guided their clubs to memorable trophy wins of course, but I am sticking with Arteta for his work with Arsenal.
+There are shouts, too, for Oliver Glasner at Palace and Eddie Howe at Newcastle, both of whom guided their clubs to memorable trophy wins – but I am sticking with Arteta for his work with Arsenal.

 We're sorry!